jweissenberger/newsletter/README.md

 ## Future improvements:
+- Could use socket io to get live results as the jobs finish so that there is no loading screen
 - Because the NLP models are so large its recommended that a large/GPU AWS EC2 Instance is used so that article generation doesn't take too long.
 This would be expensive to leave running if you only use it a couple times a day.
 Offloading the computation to an AWS Batch autoscaling group with